wu-zhige/zhige_wu.github.io/_pages/cv.md

   * teach undergraduate and postgraduate courses;
   * publish research papers in high-ranked journals in economics and finance.

+* 2020-2023: Postdoctoral Fellow
+  Jinan University
+  * publish research papers in high-ranked journals in economics and finance.

 * 2015-2022: Assistant Professor (tenure track)
   Central South University of Forestry & Technology